insignickyfant/JavaTutorial/README.md

 # JavaTutorial
 Caleb Curry's Java tutorial for cross-platform use.

-To use GitHub: stage change, then commit, then push.
+To use GitHub: stage changes, then commit, then push.